golgocat/PRMX-new-BlockChainApp/oracle_design.md

 - The real key must **never** be hardcoded in the runtime.
 - Use a placeholder like `<ACCUWEATHER_API_KEY>` and pass it via node config / env.
+- For dev/test mode, a fallback test key may be defined.

 ---